WilliamJGrace/CV/README.md

 ## Interests

-* I Have a huge passion for music, frequently going to live gigs
+* I am passionate about music and frequently go to live gigs
 * Experiencing new cultures through travelling
 * Staying fit - during these current times this has been incredibily important to me